zygurt/TSM/FDTSM/FDTSM/for_redistribution_files_only/readme.txt

 It is possible with the algorithm implemented to have up to 1024 frequency ranges, I just haven't implemented a GUI for that yet.
 If you are interested in further testing, please also email me, or check out the source code at www.github.com/zygurt/TSM/FDTSM

+Also, you will need to create a folder called 'AudioOut' for the program to store output files into.